thattanarayana/SOC_Projects/README.md

 * Journey of became soc analyst related projects on log management & SIEM tools are upload in this repository.
 All loggly related pratice projects upload in this repository.
 * All loggly related pratice projects upload under "loggly" folder along with explanation.
 * Uploaded topics & notes related to MITRE ATT&CK know which I have covered in journey of became SOC analyst under "MITRE_ATT&CK_for_SOC_Analysts.md"
 * Uploaded Malware tpoics & notes which I have covred in jouner of became SOC analyst under "Malware_Fundamentals_for_SOC_Analysts.md"
-* Uploaded Incident Response (IR) tpoics & notes which I have covred in jouner of  became  SOC analyst under " Incident_Response_SOC_Analyst.md"
+* Uploaded Incident Response (IR) tpoics & notes which I have covred in jouner of became SOC analyst under "Incident_Response_SOC_Analyst.md"
 * Uploaded Phishing Analysis tpoics & notes which I have covred in jouner of became SOC analyst under "Phishing_Analysis_Guide.md"
 * Uploaded Threat Intelligence (TI) tpoics & notes which I have covred in jouner of became SOC analyst under "threat_intelligence.md"
+* Uploaded Alert Triage concept & related notes which I have covred in jouner of became SOC analyst under "SOC_Alert_Triage.md"